Menu

-If you have (COPD), your doctor may prescribe inhaled corticosteroids as part of your treatment.
-Steroids can help control inflammation and swelling in your airway.
+If you have COPD, your doctor may prescribe inhaled corticosteroids as part of your treatment.
+Steroids can help control inflammation and swelling in your airways.
 If you have problems with shortness of breath or wheezing, they can ease these symptoms, too.

 You can breathe in steroids a couple of different ways:

-• Inhaler: A handheld device that sprays the medication directly into your lungs
+- Inhaler: A handheld device that sprays the medication directly into your mouth while you breathe in.

 Examples of inhaled corticosteroids include:

 Inhaled steroids aren’t the go-to treatment for COPD, so your doctor will likely prescribe a bronchodilator, too.
 This is medicine in an inhaler that relaxes your airway muscles to help you breathe more easily.
-The doctor may prescribe one of each kind or a combination inhaler that has both a corticosteroid and a bronchodilator.
+The doctor may prescribe one of each kind or a combination inhaler that has a corticosteroid plus one or more bronchodilators.

 Combination inhalers include: